Degree: Master of Science Electrical Engineering, Track: Microelectronics

 Language of instruction: English

 Microelectronics play a crucial role in all fields of innovation.
-The ever-increasing demand for processing power, sensing capabilities and miniaturisation makes microelectronics the most innovative field of all.
+The ever-increasing demand for processing power, sensing capabilities, communication, and miniaturisation makes microelectronics the most innovative field of all.

 - Chipmakers are pushed to develop new and reliable processes that allow the integration of hundreds of millions (or even billons) of transistors onto a single microchip.